faithy80/fsd-project/README.md

   * a STRIPE_PUBLIC_KEY and a STRIPE_SECRET_KEY from Stripe
 * place the service account JSON file to the project directory and rename it to google-credentials.json

 The application is set for the Postgres database in Heroku.
-To revert it to default, change the following code in the settings.py:
+To revert it to default, change the following code in settings.py:

 From: